pusher/docs/docs/channels/using_channels/events.md

 > Note that you cannot trigger client events from the debug console.

-Client events have a number of **enforced restrictions** to ensure that the user subscribing to the channel is an authenticated user and so that client events can be clearly identified:
+Client events have a number of **enforced restrictions** to ensure that the user subscribing to the channel is an authorized user and so that client events can be clearly identified:

 - **Client events must be enabled for the application**.
 You can do this in the _Settings_ tab for your app within the Channels dashboard
 - The user must be subscribed to the channel that the event is being triggered on
-- Client events can only be triggered on [private](/docs/channels/using_channels/private-channels) and [presence](/docs/channels/using_channels/presence-channels) channels because they require authentication
+- Client events can only be triggered on [private](/docs/channels/using_channels/private-channels) and [presence](/docs/channels/using_channels/presence-channels) channels because they require authorization
 - Client events must be prefixed by `client-`.
 Events with any other prefix will be rejected by the Channels server, as will events sent to channels to which the client is not subscribed.
 - You can only trigger a client event once a subscription has been successfully registered with Channels.
 You can ensure this is the case using the `pusher:subscription_succeeded` [event](#pusher-subscription-succeeded).
 - Client events are not delivered to the originator of the event.
 For more information see [Message Routing](#message-routing).